Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 Meets State Legal Requirements?
 Yes Usually not fully

 Force-placed insurance can cost 2 to 3 times more than a comparable policy you'd shop for yourself — and it offers far less protection.
-In extreme cases, borrowers have reported costs as high as $1,200/month for certain vehicles.
+In some extreme cases, borrowers have reported costs as high as $12,000 annually versus $2,000 or less for an equivalent standard policy on the same vehicle.

 What Force-Placed Insurance Actually Covers